Faliureatlife/NotStickGame/README.md

 # NotStickGame
 BEFORE COMMITING:
-No Commits under any /target directories it will break so dont do it jacob
+No Commits under any /target directories it will break

-If on linux turn repeat keys OFF for best results